 Pack your essentials!

-Here are a few things to remember to do and pack before you put that out of office on:
+Here are a few things to remember to do and pack before you go away:

 - Prescribed medication plus some extra